codebycruz/arisu/README.md

 ## Goals

-- Be fast and lightweight
+- [x] Fast
+	- Best practices in the GPU pipeline and when writing LuaJIT code.
-- Be entirely from scratch
+- [x] Written from scratch
-- Implementing GPU accelerated painting operations from [Ciallo](https://dl.acm.org/doi/10.1145/3641519.3657418) via OpenGL Compute Shaders
+	- **Zero** dependencies
+- [x] Implement all painting operations on the GPU
+	- Canvas is stored on the GPU and manipulated purely with compute shaders

 ## Showcase